Muthoni5/Students-Performance-Date/README.md

      - Impact of Internet Acess on Academics Performance
      - Imapct of Teacher Quality on Academic Perfromance 3.Comparative Impact Analysis
-     - Comparison on Avarage Current & Previous Scores on Motivation Level
+     - Comparison on Average Current & Previous Scores on Motivation Level
-     - Comparison on Avarage Current & Previous Scores on School Type
+     - Comparison on Average Current & Previous Scores on School Type
-     - Comparison on Avarage Current & Previous Scores on Teacher Quality
+     - Comparison on Average Current & Previous Scores on Teacher Quality
-     - Comparison on Avarage Current & Previous Scores on Parental Involvement
+     - Comparison on Average Current & Previous Scores on Parental Involvement

  🛠️ Tools Used
  - Power BI Desktop